 There is no assurance that Chile or any of the countries in which the Company may operate in future will not impose restrictions on the repatriation of earnings to foreign entities.
-Under the Cauquenes Expansion Bank Facility, the Company is restricted from transferring cash available at MVC unless certain conditions set in the facility are met, including finalization of completion tests for the Phase Two expansion, a debt service coverage ratio of at least 1.4 and payment of 50% of the cash available to distribution in the form of advance payments on the Cauquenes Expansion Bank Facility.
+Under the Cauquenes Expansion Bank Facility, the Company is restricted from transferring cash available at MVC unless certain conditions set in the facility are met, including a debt service coverage ratio of at least 1.4 and payment of 50% of the cash available to distribution in the form of advance payments on the Cauquenes Expansion Bank Facility.